AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/components/hide-conditions.md

    ![Evaluation of hide condition](assets/hide-conditions-evaluation.png)

-1. The value of `disableChildren` is pulled from the design configuration and the expression `${cdDesign.disableChildren}` evaluates to `false`, meaning the option will not be rendered as part of the component.
+1. The value of `disableChildren` is pulled from the design configuration and the expression `${cqDesign.disableChildren}` evaluates to `false`, meaning the option will not be rendered as part of the component.

 1. The option **Child pages** is no longer rendered for the page author when using the list component.